nursultanturdaliev/dr-aksana-ismailbekova-portfolio/README.md

 ## 👩‍🎓 About Dr. Aksana Ismailbekova

-Dr. Aksana Ismailbekova is a distinguished **Senior Research Fellow** at the Leibniz-Zentrum Moderner Orient (ZMO) in Berlin, Germany.
+Dr. Aksana Ismailbekova is a **Senior Research Fellow** at the Leibniz-Zentrum Moderner Orient (ZMO) in Berlin, Germany.
 She specializes in:

 - **Kinship & Ethnicity Studies** in Central Asia
 - **Patronage & Informal Governance** systems